All Rights Reserved

 Abuse comes in many forms, physical, emotional, sexual, and psychological.
 All have a negative impact on the brain.
 After gaining your trust and love, abusers tend to morph within their relationships and display patterns of control, disrespect, and danger toward their mates.

-Even if there is no physical harm toward their spouse, girlfriend, or boyfriend, these relationships can cause tremendous damage.
+Even if there is no physical harm toward their mate, these relationships can cause tremendous damage.

 • Want the basics of psychopathy?
 You might find this article helpful Go